 - Video (sometimes it could be difficult to describe the bug in words, so it's better to see it for yourself).

-You may wonder if something could still go wrong, even if you use the template.
-So here are our recommendations on writing the effective bug report:
+You may wonder if something could still go wrong, even if you use the template to report bugs.
+So here are our recommendations for writing an effective bug report:

 - Don't be afraid to ask the Project Manager for help if something is unclear to you.

 - Be sure to request feedback and suggestions from developers about your bug reports.
 Each project is unique, each developer is different, and it is crucial to find the right approach.
 A comfortable atmosphere and mutual understanding between the team members contribute to fast, high-quality work.

 - Re-read the bug report before saving it.
 You could even do that twice.